 Recognizing Changes...

-- Can save an individual's life! - you can recognized changes.

-Know the health history of the individual's you support. · Where can you find a health history?
+Can save an individual's life!
+Know what is normal for an individual so you can recognize when something changes.
+Know the health history of the individual's you support.
+Where can you find a health history?

 Observation and Communication